leonswl/ntu-msds-sd6103/README.md

 ### 5. References

 - [dblp_parser](src/dblp_parser.py) - dblp parser script is referenced from [angelosalatino](https://github.com/angelosalatino/dblp-parser) with some slight adaptions.
-Namely the `DBLP.parse_all()` method `pandas.concat()` instead of the deprecated `frame.append()` to improve efficiency.
+Namely the `DBLP.parse_all()` method uses the `pandas.concat()` instead of the deprecated `frame.append()` to improve efficiency.
 Iteratively appending rows using the `frame.append()` method can be more computationally intensive than a single concatenate.
 The adaption creates an empty list and appends new dataframes to the list, and then concatenate the list of dataframes all at once.
 A progress tracking output is also added for logging to indicate progress state.
 - [splt csv](src/split.py) - the csv split script is referenced and adapted from [kelvintaywl](https://gist.github.com/kelvintaywl/37dbfaea789707ec5f48#file-split-py)